lurchmath/lurchmath.github.io/docs/tut-03-meaningful-math.md

 !!! danger "Important: Recognizing meaningful content"

-    You have surely noticed that the expression you just added is surrounded in a blue-ish border.  **This border distinguishes meaningful content from non-meaningful content, and makes it clear which portions of your document Lurch is paying attention to.**  We'll talk more about this decoration (and how to hide it when you don't want to see it) in later parts of this tutorial.
+    You may have noticed that the expression you just added is in an orange font.  **This color distinguishes meaningful content from non-meaningful content, and makes it clear which expressions in your document Lurch is paying attention to.**  We'll talk more about this (and how to hide it when you don't want to see it) in later parts of this tutorial series.

-## For power users
+## Lurch Notation

 Just as expository math expressions can be entered using an equation editor *or* LaTeX notation, meaningful mathematics can also be entered in more than one way.
-(Again, users happy with the equation editor can skip this section.)

 !!! note "Exercise: Change the input mode"